SSO and Auto-Provisioning

 These controls appear in two places, and work the same in both:

-- Your organization - in Settings, under “SSO and Auto-Provisioning” and “SSO Access”.
+- Your organization - in Settings, inside the Authentication card, under “SSO & auto-provisioning” and “SSO access”.

-- A child customer - on the customer’s SSO / Provisioning and SSO Access tabs.
+- A child customer - on the customer’s Authentication tab, which carries both.
 See Adding a New Customer.

 Provisioning rules

 Section titled “Provisioning rules”A provisioning rule maps an SSO organization to your Synthreo tenant.
-Select Add rule and fill in the dialog:
+Select the add control to open Add Provisioning Rule, which describes itself as “Register a customer’s SSO org identifier so matching users are provisioned automatically.”

 | Field | What to enter |